vinisalazar/metaphor/docs/source/main/advanced.md

 cores and 64 GB RAM, you can set your `mb_per_core` to `4096` as that may use up to 48 GB RAM, and so on.
 To calculate the optimal value for this setting, simply divide `max_mb` by the number of cores that you will use for the workflow.

+## Assembly and binning

+An advantage of Metaphor is its flexibility in terms of assembly and binning of samples.
+To put it simply, there are two different strategies to conduct this: **individual** and **pooled** (named **coassembly/cobinning** in the [Metaphor config YAML file](./configuration.md)).
+These mean the same thing for both assembly and binning (**"AB"** hereafter).
+In the first strategy, samples are assembled (or binned) individually, and don't use data from other samples to inform the AB process.
+In the second strategy, all samples (or samples from a specific group) are pooled together, that is, they use data from other samples to both assemble and bin the contigs together.
+That can be useful if the grouped metagenomes are sourced from the same (or very similar) environments.

+Metaphor's default strategy is to perform **individual assembly** and **cobinning**.
+Each sample is assembled individually, then contigs from all samples are concatenated into a contig catalogue.
+Samples are individually mapped to that contig catalogue and the mapping data is used for binning.
+However, you can also perform individual assembly and **individual binning**.
+In that case, the contig catalogue will only contain contigs from that one sample.

+An alternative is to perform **coassembly**.
+Coassembly can be done for all samples, or they can be divided into **"groups"**.
+In both cases, the reads of samples that will be coassembled are used as input to the assembler (rather than only a single sample).
+You can specify assembly groups for your samples by adding a `group` column to your input CSV (see previous section).
+If **coassembly** is activated and you don't specify any groups, all samples will be assembled together in a group called "coassembly".
+The same goes for binning.

+You can also use the `group` column to differentiate binning groups, even if you are assembling samples individually.
+Let's say you have some samples from environment **A** and **B** and you'd like to perform individual assembly, but cobinning for both environments.
+You can simply set your `group` column with the **A** and **B** labels, and leave the `coassembly` setting off in the config.

+All of these differences can be confusing.
+Let's summarise how to put each of them in practice, in terms of how to set up the Metaphor config:

+**Individual assembly, individual binning**
+You want to assemble and bin each sample individually:
+* `coassembly: False`
+* `cobinning: False`
+* Leave `group` column blank.

+**Individual assembly, cobinning (one group)**
+You want to assemble each sample individually and bin all of them together into a single group:
+* `coassembly: False`
+* `cobinning: True` (default setting)
+* `group` column doesn't matter.

+**Individidual assembly, bin by groups**
+You want to assemble each sample individually and bin them by groups:
+* `coassembly: False`
+* `cobinning: False`
+* `group` column with desired binning groups.

+**Coassembly, bin by groups**
+You want to assemble the samples by groups, and also bin them as so:
+* `coassembly: True`
+* `cobinning: False`
+* `group` column with desired assembly groups, that will be also used for binning.

+**Coassembly, cobinning**
+You want to assemble the samples by groups, but bin them into a single group:
+* `coassebly: True`
+* `cobinning: True`
+* `group` column with desired assembly groups, that will NOT be used for binning (rather a single binning group will be used).

 ## Package structure

 Although Metaphor is a Snakemake workflow, it is packaged as a Python application.
 There are three subpackages in